Nicholas IV of Constantinople

-He was elected to the patriarchal throne in 1147, replacing Cosmas II, who was accused of Bogomilism.
-His election however caused considerable controversy: its canonical validity was called in question, since he had voluntarily resigned from his previous see.
-Eventually, Nicholas was forced to resign as patriarch, and died in 1152.
+He was elected to the patriarchal throne in 1147, replacing Patriarch Cosmas II of Constantinople, who was accused of Bogomilism.
+His election however caused considerable controversy: its canonical validity was called in question since he had voluntarily resigned from his previous see.
+Eventually, Nicholas IV was forced to resign as patriarch and died in 1152.

 He wrote a number of theological works, amongst them a treatise refuting the Filioque addressed to Alexios I, and a vivid poetic defence of his first abdication.